 Beginning in September 2019, I am serving as Director of Graduate Studies and Senior Lecturer in the Department of Physics at the University of Chicago.
 Prior to this position, I was an Associate Professor of Instruction in the Department of Physics and Astronomy at the Weinberg College of Arts and Sciences at Northwestern University, a Helmsley Postdoctoral Teaching Scholar in the Department of Physics at Yale University, and a Visiting Assistant Professor in the Department of Physics and Astronomy at Vassar College.
 I received my Ph.D. in 2011 in the Department of Physics at the University of Chicago, where I studied dark matter phenomenology with Professor Edward Kolb.
 I previously obtained an Ed.M. in Mind, Brain, and Education and Physics Education from Harvard University, and an A.B. and S.M. from the Department of Physics and Astronomy at Dartmouth College.

 I am completely devoted to promoting excellence in university physics teaching.
 Over the last ten years, I have taught physics and astronomy courses at all levels of the undergraduate curriculum, including traditional introductory sequences, intermediate classical mechanics, electrodynamics, thermodynamics and statistical mechanics, and planetary astrophysics, and advanced seminars in elementary particle physics and modern cosmology.

-At Northwestern, I am actively involved in the following activities:
+Professionally, I am actively involved in the following activities: